Animal Welfare and Protection

-9. The period of time in which the animal has been in the described situation is important.
+6. The period of time in which the animal has been in the described situation.
 For example, a puppy has been out in -10 degrees Celsius for four hours without shelter or the owner moved away two days ago and no one has been feeding the animal.

 What does the law require?

-Who address these complaints of animal cruelty/ neglect?
+Who addresses these complaints of animal cruelty or neglect?